-• Simultaneously press the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board LD 5V, first releasing the Reset and then, two or three seconds later, release the Boot button.
+• Simultaneously press the Reset (S1) and Boot (S2) buttons on the Development Board, first releasing the Reset (S1) and then, two to three seconds later, release the Boot (S2) button.

-This sequence of pressing and releasing the Reset (S2) and Boot (S1) button renders the phyCORE-P87C591 into the Flash programming mode (FPM).
-Use of FlashTools98 always requires the phyCORE-P87C591 to be in FPM.
-See section 2.4, "Downloading Example Code with FlashTools" for more details.
+This sequence of pressing and releasing the Reset (S1) and Boot (S2) buttons always renders the mimMODUL-535 into the Flash programming mode (FPM).
+Use of FlashTools98 requires that the miniMODUL-535 be in FPM.
+See section 2.4, "Downloading Example Code with FlashTools98" for more details.

-The phyCORE module should now be properly connected via the phyCORE Development Board LD 5V to a host-PC and power supply.
-After executing a Reset and rendering the board in Flash programming mode, you are now ready to program the phyCORE-P87C591.
-This phyCORE module/phyCORE Development Board LD 5V combination is also referred to as "target hardware".
+The miniMODUL should now be properly connected via the Development Board to a host-PC and power supply.
+You are now ready to program the miniMODUL-535, as mounted on the Development Board.
+This miniMODUL/Development Board combination is also referred to as "target hardware".

-2.3 Starting PHYTEC FlashTools98 for Windows
+2.3 Starting PHYTEC FlashTools98